uncertainlp/uncertainlp.github.io/README.md

 Welcome to the website of the **UncertaiNLP** workshop to be held at EACL 2024 in Malta.

+*Tagline:* UncertaiNLP brings together researchers embracing sources of uncertainty from human language and NLP tools; harnessing them for improved NLP.

 *website under construction*

 ## Workshop Topic and Content